 1. Calculate payments : Some smaller organisations are still dependent on manual processing of payroll, usually with the support of spreadsheets.
 In contrast, others have invested in specialised payroll software or may even have an outsourced payroll solution.
 Whatever the case, the collated data needed for payroll calculation needs to be fed into whatever system is used for payroll processing.
 The payroll system will apply deductions to gross salaries and calculate each employee’s net salary as well as providing total payroll data.

-1. Distribute payslips : After payroll calculations are complete and checked, salaries are distributed with documentation that summarises gross salary, deductions and net salary, commonly known as a payslip.
-Payslips may be paper-based or provided online based on the organisation’s policies and are typically distributed one month in arrears.
+1. Distribute payslips : After payroll calculations are complete and checked, salaries are distributed with documentation that summarizes gross salary, deductions and net salary, commonly known as a payslip.
+Payslips may be paper-based or provided online based on the organization’s policies and are typically distributed one month in arrears.

 Salaries may be paid in cash, by cheque or, more often these days, by bank transfer directly to the employee’s bank account.
 Funds are released from the organisation’s bank account, and so the person responsible for payroll must notify the bank each month of the payroll sum to be provided.

-2. Report and Pay Dues : In addition to the responsibility to pay employees, organisations must also pay any dues required by government entities or other organisations.
+2. Report and Pay Dues : In addition to the responsibility to pay employees, organizations must also pay any dues required by government entities or other organizations.
 Money due may include taxes or contributions to government pension schemes, for example.
 Typically, with any statutory requirement, there is a level of reporting required to relevant bodies to validate the payments.
-In addition, payroll must be accounted for as an operating cost for the organisation and forms part of audited accounts.
+In addition, payroll must be accounted for as an operating cost for the organization and forms part of audited accounts.